-The Greek Tarama Dip is made using either potatoes or bread as a base, lemon juice, olive oil, and sometimes onion or almonds.
+The Greek Tarama Dip is made using either potatoes or bread as a base, lemon juice, olive oil, onion, and sometimes walnuts or almonds.
 It’s a favorite Greek Meze, that goes perfectly with Ouzo.

 The Greek Tarama Dip Recipe

 The recipe for Greek Tarama Dip that I’m sharing here is for making both Pink Tarama and White Tarama.
 The White One has a bit stronger fish flavor and is made with soaked stale bread as a base.
 While the Pink one has a more subtle fish flavor and is made with potatoes as a base.
 You can try both or play it safe and make just the pink one which is more widely consumed.
 Personally, I like both.

 Greek Tarama Dip (Taramosalata)

 - 3 medium-sized potatoes (about 450 grams) (such as Yukon gold or red bliss)

 - ½ large red onion (about 200 grams)

 - 3 tablespoons pink Tarama fish roe (90 grams)